solaldunckel/SoulbindTalents/README.md

 SoulbindTalents will integrate the SoulbindUI directly inside the Talent Frame.

+## v1.0.2
+* Rebuilt the code
+* Re-added Item Level along with rank on Tooltips

 ## v1.0.1
 * Skin the Soulbind Tab with ElvUI
 * Fix some taint issues